UK tech experts · info@vividrepairs.co.uk

 MSI GeForce RTX 5050 Gaming Graphics Card Review UK 2025

-Installation couldn’t be simpler.
+Installation couldn't be simpler.
 One 8-pin power connector, two DisplayPort outputs, and one HDMI 2.1 port.
 The card measures 232mm, so it fits standard ATX cases without drama.
-The dual-fan cooler keeps things cool (72°C under load in my testing) whilst maintaining reasonable noise levels.
+The dual-fan cooler keeps things cool (72°C under load) whilst maintaining reasonable noise levels.
 Not silent, but not jet-engine loud either.

 Gaming performance sits comfortably above the RTX 3050, delivering around 15-20% better frame rates in most titles.
 Forza Horizon 5 runs at 85+ FPS on ultra settings, whilst more demanding games like Alan Wake 2 hit 60 FPS with medium ray tracing enabled.
 DLSS 3 frame generation works brilliantly here, essentially doubling performance in supported titles.